meg-atkinson/single_function_design/recipe2.md

 # EXAMPLE

 """
+Given a text starting with capital and ending with full stop It returns True
+"""
+grammer_check_sentence("Hello darkness my old friend.")
+#=> True

+"""
+Given a text starting with capital and ending with question mark It returns True
+"""
+grammer_check_sentence("Hello darkness my old friend?")
+#=> True

+"""
+Given a text starting with capital and ending with exclamation mark It returns True
+"""
+grammer_check_sentence("Hello darkness my old friend!")
+#=> True

+"""
 Given a text starting with capital but ending with no punct It returns False
 """
+grammer_check_sentence("Hello darkness my old friend")
+#=> False

 """
-Given a text of 400 words
+Given a text starting with lower case and ending with correct It returns False
-It returns 2.0
 """
+grammer_check_sentence("hello darkness my old friend.")
+#=> False

 """
-Given a text of 300 words
-It returns 1.5
+Given a text starting with lower case and ending with no punct It returns False
 """
+grammer_check_sentence("hello darkness my old friend")
+#=> False

 """
-Given a text of 287 words
-It returns 1.44 (1.435 rounded to two  decimal places)
+Given a text starting with lower case and ending with incorrect punct It returns False
 """
+grammer_check_sentence("hello darkness my old friend,")
+#=> False

 """
 Given an empty string
 It raises an error
 """
+grammer_check_sentence("")
+#=> raises error: "Empty text provided"

 """